azurecitadel/azurecitadel/content/arc/servers/135-assign.md

 ## Next Steps

-OK, you should now have a target environment with a decent starting set of policies and initatives, Azure AD groups, RBAC role assignments and some default resources.
+OK, you should now have a target environment with a decent starting set of policies and initiatives, Azure AD groups, RBAC role assignments and some default resources.

 It is preferable to configure the target environment before onboarding VMs as the policy engine will take care of extension installation and configuration.
 Remediating non-compliant resources is a slower process.